Grunwalskii/FG-200-DDS-Function-Generator-Low-Impedance-Upgrade/README.md

     *   Connect the S8050 (NPN) Collector to the internal +12V rail coming from the boost converter.
     *   Connect the S8550 (PNP) Collector to the internal -12V rail to preserve the negative voltage swing capability.
 *   **Emitters:** Solder the Emitter pins of both transistors together.
 This is your new high-power output node.
-*   **Output Modification:** Bypass (short out) the stock 50Ω resistor on the PCB.
-Connect the joint Emitters to one side of the new 5Ω resistor, and the other side directly to the center pin of the output BNC connector.
+*   **Output Modification:** Remove the stock 50Ω resistor on the PCB.
+Connect the joint Emitters to one side of the new 5Ω resistor, and the other side to the center pin of the output BNC connector.

-### 3. Decoupling & Rail Stiffening (Critical Step)
+### 3. Decoupling & Rail Stiffening
 Because the internal boost converter is tiny, local decoupling capacitors must be placed as close as physically possible to the transistor collectors to prevent the rails from collapsing during fast switching edges:

 *   **Positive Rail (+12V to GND):** Connect one 100µF Electrolytic and one 10µF 1206 Ceramic in parallel. *(Orientation: Positive lead to +12V, Negative lead to GND)*